Mary Philipse

-Mary "Polly" Philipse (1730–1825) was the middle daughter of Frederick Philipse II, 2nd Lord of Philipsburg Manor of Westchester County, New York.
-Of Anglo-Dutch extraction, she was a wealthy heiress (although strictly not so, as she had brothers who inherited from their father), possible early love interest of George Washington, and New York City socialite.
+Mary Philipse (3 July 1730 – 16 July 1825) was an American heiress and socialite who was the middle daughter of Frederick Philipse II, 2nd Lord of Philipsburg Manor of Westchester County, New York.
+Of Anglo-Dutch extraction, she was a wealthy heiress, possible early love interest of George Washington, and New York City socialite.
 Married to an ex-British army colonel, her Loyalist sympathies in the American Revolution reshaped her life.

 At the age of 22 she inherited one-third of her father's roughly 250 mi2 "Highland Patent", which sprawled from the Hudson Highlands on the west bank of the lower Hudson River to the Connecticut Colony in the east.

-In 1758 she married in New York Englishman Roger Morris (January 1727 – September 1794), who had fought extensively in the French and Indian War.
+In 1758 she married in New York British Lieutenant-colonel Roger Morris (January 1727 – September 1794), who had served in the French and Indian War.